ncahill89/starter-academic/content/post/reflections/index.md

 __Data Analysis__

 For my Data Analysis module I started one lecture each week with a quiz that had 3/4 multiple choice questions.
 The students could log onto the quiz easily from their phones and could answer the questions anonymously.
-Once everyone had given an answer a barplot of the results would show on the screen and then I would go through a quick explanation.
-Here's an example of what the quiz results look like.
+Once everyone had given an answer, a barplot of the results would show on the screen and then I would go through a quick explanation.
+Here's an example of what the quiz results look like:

 <img src="example_menti.png" width="400" height="300">

 __Bayesian Analysis__

-For my Bayesian Data Analysis module I used these quizzes at the beginning of the semester before we got into more practical hands on modeling.
+For my Bayesian Data Analysis module I used these quizzes at the beginning of the semester before we got into the more practical hands-on modeling.
 In this case I framed some of the questions so that students had to provide an answer.
-Here's an example of what the quiz results looked like.
+Here's an example of what the quiz results looked like:

 <img src="example2_menti.png" width="400" height="300">

 I think the use of [mentimeter](https://www.mentimeter.com) worked very well in both modules in terms of increasing engagement.
-Also, the anonymity meant the students would participate without worry about getting the answer wrong.
+Also, the anonymity meant the students would participate without worrying about getting the answer wrong.

 __Feedback__